 Families or friends traveling in two cars may want to park one at the far end of the trail in order to save the hike back.

-Hikes along the Blue Ridge Parkway often involves a mountain stream, a thicket of rhododendron, and a series of stunning waterfalls.
+Hikes along the Blue Ridge Parkway often involve a mountain stream, a thicket of rhododendron, and a series of stunning waterfalls.

-The loop is a modest 2 miles long, but is nonetheless classified as strenuous.
-It has a small waterfall, cascades, two foot bridges, and a lot of vegetation to enjoy along the way.
+The looping trail is a modest 2 miles long, but is nonetheless classified as strenuous.
+It has a small waterfall, several cascades, two bridges, and a lot of vegetation to enjoy along the way.

 At this point, our Blue Ridge Parkway road trip is about to enter Virginia.
-So this is your last chance to see the glory that is Western North Carolina… or a welcome to its majesty, if you are heading south along the parkway into NC.
+So this is your last chance to see the glory that is Western North Carolina… or a welcome to its majesty, if you’re heading south along the parkway into NC. –Jonathon Engels, lead photo via Canva